vipersniper0501/CP_Scripts2/README.md

 FYI- This will be mostly used for a backup location for my scripts and will not always have the most up to date versions.

-#Before Use In Powershell
+Usage Instructions:

-Run powershell as admin
+1.)Run powershell as admin

-Go to location of script file
+2.)Navigate to location of script file through powershell ex: cd C:\Users\Michael\Downloads\

-In powershell tyoe the following: Set-ExecutionPolicy Unrestricted Do this to allow the execution of scripts
+3.)In powershell tyoe the following: Set-ExecutionPolicy Unrestricted
+      -Do this to allow the execution of scripts

-Once at the location where the script is located type the following: ./cyberWin10.ps1 Hit Enter
+4.)Once at the location where the script is located type the following: ./cyberWin10.ps1
+    Hit Enter

 That is it!
 Good Luck!